arillo/silverstripe-gulp-plate/README.md

 __Important:__

-1. Make sure that the name of your directory is `myTheme_source` (The `_source` part being the important bit.).
+1. Make sure that the name of your directory is `source_myTheme` (The `source_` part being the important bit.).
-2. Remove the .git folder/file (file if it is a submodule) to detach from the repo and include the `_source` theme in your Silverstripe git repo.
+2. Remove the .git folder/file (file if it is a submodule) to detach from the repo and include the `source_` theme in your Silverstripe git repo.
 3. Add `node_modules` and `myTheme`, or whatever the name of your generated theme is, to the project's `.gitignore` file.

 ## `gulp` commands